 How to Take a Screenshot on a Google Pixel 4A

 - Hold the Power and Volume Down button.

 - Tap Edit, Delete, or touch the x on the image.

-Our guide continues with more information on how to screenshot the Google Pixel 4A, including pictures of these steps.
+Our guide continues with more information on how to take a Google Pixel 4A screenshot, including pictures of these steps.

 How to Screenshot Google Pixel 4A in Android 11 (Guide with Pictures)

 The steps in this section were performed on a Google Pixel 4A using the Android 11 operating system.